fagongzi/manba/docs/api.md

   * Rewrite (optional)
     Used for you want to rewite origin url to your wanted.
 It usually work together with **URL** attrbute.
 In actual, we need use proxy for a old system, but the old system's API is design not restful friendly.
 In this scenes, we want to provide a beatful API design to other user.
 The URL rewrite is a solution.
 For example, a old system provide a API `/user?userId=xxx`, and we want to provide a API like this `/api/users/xxx`, you can set **Url** to `/api/users/(.+)` and set **rewite** to `/user?userId=$1`.

+  * Validations (optional)
+    Validations rules is used for validate request.
+It support setting a validation rule for query string args and form data.
+It is a json array configuration like:

+    ```json
+    [
+        {
+            "attr": "abc",  // query string arg name or a form data field name
+            "getFrom": 0,   // enum value, 0: query string.
+1: form data
+            "required": true, // is required
+            "rules": [
+                {
+                    "type": 0, // enum value, validate method.
+0: regexp.
+Currently, only support regexp.
+                    "expression": "\\d+"
+                },
+                {
+                    "type": 0,
+                    "expression": ""
+                }
+            ]
+        }
+    ]
+    ```

 # What can API do

 ## Redefine backend server API